Road-hog123/Blender-OMSI-Exporter/.github/README.md

 ## Usage

 The exporter can be found at `File` > `Export` > `OMSI Mesh (.o3d)`.
-Like most exporters, it exports the current selection - hidden objects and non-mesh objects will be excluded.
+Like most exporters, it exports the current selection—hidden objects and non-mesh objects will be excluded.

 ### Preferences

-Expanding the entry for the addon in the addons list will reveal not just the addon information, but also an addon preferences panel - this panel currently contains one preference:
+Expanding the entry for the addon in the addons list will reveal not just the addon information, but also an addon preferences panel—this panel currently contains one preference:

 #### Get export filename from active object

-By default the exporter acts like default Blender exporters - when first invoked the export filepath is initialised to that of the blend file, with subsequent exports remembering the previous filepath.
-With this preference enabled the stem is set to the active object's name each time the exporter is invoked - the rest of the filepath behaves as before.
+By default the exporter acts like default Blender exporters—when first invoked the export filepath is initialised to that of the blend file, with subsequent exports remembering the previous filepath.
+With this preference enabled the stem is set to the active object's name each time the exporter is invoked—the rest of the filepath behaves as before.

 ### Settings